 1.3.
 Bolsover is a rural District, with its 79,000 residents living in four towns - Bolsover, Clowne, Shirebrook and South Normanton - and dispersed villages and hamlets.
-Situated within gentle countryside, Bolsover District has been voted the best countryside place to live in the UK according to a survey.
-Linking some of the settlements is 34 miles, of Multi - User Trails network (compared to 65 miles in the Peak District) made up of largely former railway lines snaking through the landscape (see Appendix A).
+Situated within gentle countryside, Bolsover District has been voted the best countryside place to live in the UK according to a survey1.
+Linking some of the settlements is 34 miles, of Multi - User

-&lt;sup>1 Survey by LABC warranty.
+1 Survey by LABC warranty.